samarthbhaskar/samarthbhaskar.github.io/movies/_posts/2018-10-07-a-star-is-born.md

 [LetterboxD review link](https://letterboxd.com/samarthbhaskar/film/a-star-is-born-2018/)

 The first half of this film and every musical performance are among some of the best cinema I saw in 2018.
-Then the 2nd half confirmed my fear before going into this film: that the "star" in in <em>A Star is Born</em>, according to Bradley Cooper, is Bradley Cooper.
+Then the second half confirmed my fear before going into this film - that the "star" in in <em>A Star is Born</em>, according to Bradley Cooper, is Bradley Cooper.

 I guess that's what you get when you have Clint Eastwood as your mentor.